aborealis/linux-mining-debian/README.md

 Explanation:

 1. First, I run the command to set up a 0th GPU memory offset to +1450 MHz,
 2. Then, I run the miner in a new screen session.
 It allows me to log in to the rig via ssh and switch to the running miner to see how it goes by typing `screen -r`.
+I use this approach withe the option 1 above.
 More about screen utility is [here](https://linuxize.com/post/how-to-use-linux-screen/)
 - `screen -d -m -S miner` starts a new screen named "miner" in detached mode
 - `sleep 5` I deliberately wait for 5 seconds to allow all Nvidia settings to apply (not an elegant solution, I know)
 - `screen -S miner -X -p 0 stuff "/home/aborealis/miners/NBMiner_Linux/start_eth.sh^M"` - 5 seconds later I send a command to new screen to start a miner.
 Here is "/home/aborealis/miners/NBMiner_Linux" is where NBMiner lives.